 Soul food from different regions.
 Our parents both liked to cook.
 My father always picked the most difficult recipe from a book and we always had to get ingredients.
 We always cooked as a family, and sat down and eat.
 It was hard then, but now, I appreciate that we worked together through cooking."

 Though Natalia never dreamed of becoming a chef, her family always knew she would become one.
 After graduating from college, she became an intern at Chez Panisse with no prior professional experience, and she has been sticking to it ever since.
 "I like chopping vegetables for eight hours.
 I have no problem with that," Natalia says.

-The restaurant ended up being a lot bigger that she expected.
-“I thought it was just Leigh and I, and we ended up 14 staff, so I never expected any of that and that is fine, I will take it."
+The restaurant ended up being a lot bigger than she expected.
+“I thought it was just Leigh and me, and we ended up 14 staff, so I never expected any of that and that is fine, I will take it."

-Since the opening, the restaurant has been busy; people lined up to grab their daily lunch menu.
+Since its opening, the restaurant has been busy; people lined up to grab their daily lunch menu.

 When asked if Natalia has any plans for the next project, a BBQ place.